RustyGentleman/Worldbuilding/Elfin.md

 noun		lyeve				(of a plant) a leaf or similar structure; (of a living being) a finger or digit
-	verb		lyeveshal		to sway; to move like a leaf in the wind noun		lyeveshal		a swaying movement noun		lyefisil			an herb; a part of a planet that can be used for medicinal effects noun		lyr				a thing or object
+	verb		lyeveshal		to sway; to move like a leaf in the wind noun		lyeveshal		a swaying movement noun		lýefi			an herb; a part of a planet that can be used for medicinal effects noun		lyr				a thing or object
+	noun		lyrvash			an artificial, man-made or unnatural construct, object or material noun		lyefisil			a leaf of the silverwood tree noun		lýen				fire
+	adj		lýenala			hot, intense
+		verb		nilýenala		to heat up, to intensify noun		lýenshal			the act of burning, charring or melting (some thing) verb		lýenshal			to burn, char or melt (some thing) adj		lýenshaelin		burned, charred or molten
+		noun		enilýenshal		ash or smoke; burnt matter or tissue noun		lýenash			flame
+		adj		lýenashala		faltering, flickering
+		verb		lýenashal		to falter, to flicker
-	noun		lyrvash			an artificial, man-made or unnatural construct, object or material noun		lýefisil			a leaf of the silverwood tree verb		ne					to cause something to happen			Can be used as a conjunction when conjugated noun		nela				(title for) a child; "young one", or "little one" noun		nyrshyl			an individual star associated with the culture's goddess noun		rah				a predator or carnivore
+	verb		lýen'ar			to ignite or light a fire adj		lýen'arelin		ignited, on fire noun		lýenar			a small flame; a candle or similar light source verb		ne					to cause something to happen			Can be used as a conjunction when conjugated noun		nela				(title for) a child; "young one", or "little one" noun		nyrshyl			an individual star associated with the culture's goddess noun		rah				a predator or carnivore
-	verb		rahshal			to predate on; to hunt noun		rahshal			a hunt or chase noun		rya				an herbivore
+	verb		rahshal			to predate on; to hunt noun		rahshal			a hunt or chase noun		rahar			a wolf or similar barking animal noun		rahyi			a fox or other vulpine noun		rahhis		a lizard or similar reptile adj		ralala			fast or quick; quickly, in a fast manner noun		reshen			a river, stream or similar natural feature adj		reshenala		flowing, meandering; in a continuous manner verb		reshensha		to flow; to move continually in a given direction or through a given path noun		reshensha		a flow or stream; a continuous motion noun		rya				an herbivore
-	verb		ryashal			to flee; to chew on or grind noun		ryashal			(the act of) fleeing; chewing, grinding noun		revya				a moon
+	verb		ryashal			to flee; to chew on or grind noun		ryashal			(the act of) fleeing; chewing, grinding noun		ryahýi			a horse or similar animal noun		revya				a moon
+	adj		revyala			silver, pale
+	verb		revyashal		to keep watch; to watch over or oversee (some thing or someone) noun		revyashal		a lookout; an overseer or chaperone noun		revyash			moonlight noun		syl				earth, soil
-	noun		revyash			moonlight
+	noun		sylash			dirt
-noun		vela				(title for) an unmarried person noun		venn				a rock
+	noun		sylashal			(some thing) that leaves a residue on what it touches adj		sylla				earthen; similar to soil or dirt noun		vela				(title for) an unmarried person noun		veshy				lightning
+	noun		veshyash			thunder
+	noun		veshyi			thunderstorm
+noun		venn				a rock
 	adj		vennala			(of an object or material) hard, stiff verb		nivennala		to make (some thing) hard or stiff adj		vennisii			(of a place or terrain) rocky or gravely; difficult to traverse verb		zavenn			to become hard or stiff; to tense up adj		zavennelin		(of a muscle, body or object) tense, rigid noun		vewuz				a mountain
-	adj		vewuzala			large; unmoving
+	adj		vewuzala			unmoving, unyielding; difficult to move or affect verb		nivewuzala		to affix or hold (some thing) still verb		zavewuz			to stay still
+		adj		zavewuzýelin	still, in place
-	adj		vewuzisii		(of a place or terrain) mountainous noun		vewuzisii		a highland noun		veze				a hill; the foot of a mountain adj	vezesii				(of a place or terrain) hilly, with many small mountains noun	vezesii				a hilly terrain; a foothill adj		waya				beautiful
+	adj		vewuzisii		(of a place or terrain) mountainous noun		vewuzisii		a highland noun		veze				a hill; the foot of a mountain adj	vezesii				(of a place or terrain) hilly, with many small mountains noun	vezesii				a hilly terrain; a foothill noun		vyrshash				a comet or meteor noun		vyn				a cave, cavern or similar natural structure adj		waya				beautiful
 	noun		elwaya			beauty
-	verb		niwaya			to embelish or decorate noun		zena				(title for) a married person
+	verb		niwaya			to embelish or decorate noun		wynyra			a cloud noun		wýe				a water spring; a brook or narrow stream close to where the water originates from noun		zena				(title for) a married person